 You should not use this approach!
 All the HTTP request headers used for content negotiation can optionally include a quality score, to indicate the most preferred to least preferred variant.
 E.g. you could say you prefer Zstandard encoded requests, but will accept Brotli but absolutely not gzip using the following header:

 The order of the accepted encodings is meaningless but the quality (q) score is not.
 Simply checking for the substring

 gzip would return a gzipped compressed response even when the client specifically says it doesn’t support it.
 You may thing of this as a silly example, but the below example header can sometimes observed from non-gzip capable bots and libraries:

 mod_negotiation has a few other annoying restrictions and limitations such as bug #60619 which will annoy you to no end if you’re trying to use it for serving pre-compressed resources.
-Server-driven content negotiation in itself is a very useful tool, but unfortunately mod_negotiation is not the implementation you’ll want to use for anything but negotiating languages and media types.
+Server-driven content negotiation in itself is a very useful tool, but unfortunately mod_negotiation isn’t the implementation you’ll want to use for anything but negotiating languages and media types.

 Unfortunately, few other HTTP servers have implemented content negotiation in any meaningful way.
-The specifications has been around for two decades and it’s easy to implement and can be really useful.
+The specifications has been around for two decades and it’s easy to implement and can be useful.
 If you want to implement it yourself, see RFC 7231 section 5.3 and do mind the Vary header.

 It’s easy to implement on the application layer and you’ll find a descent number of libraries supporting it natively.